apache/struts-site/source/core-developers/ajax-client-side-validation.md

 });
 ```

-__How it works__
+### How it works

-_jsonValidation_  interceptor must be placed on a stack, following the _validation_  interceptor\.
-The interceptor itself won't perform any validation, but will check for validation errors on the action being invoked (assuming that the action is ValidationAware)\.
+_jsonValidation_ interceptor must be placed on a stack, following the _validation_ interceptor.
+The interceptor itself
+won't perform any validation, but will check for validation errors on the action being invoked (assuming that the action
+is `ValidationAware`).

-If you just want to use AJAX validation, without knowing the implementation details, you can skip this section\.
+If you just want to use AJAX validation, without knowing the implementation details, you can skip this section.

-When the _jsonValidation_  interceptor is invoked, it will look for a parameter named _struts\.enableJSONValidation_ , this parameter **must** be set to _true_ , otherwise the interceptor won't do anything\.
-Then the interceptor will look for a parameter named _struts\.validateOnly_ , if this parameter exists, is set to _true_ , and there are validation errors (o action errors) they will be serialized into JSON in the form:
+When the _jsonValidation_ interceptor is invoked, it will look for a parameter named _struts.enableJSONValidation_,
+this parameter **must** be set to _true_, otherwise the interceptor won't do anything.
+Then the interceptor will look
+for a parameter named _struts.validateOnly_, if this parameter exists, is set to _true_, and there are validation
+errors (action errors) they will be serialized into JSON in the form:

 ```json
 {